Proven-Paradox/shaper-system/Handbook.md

 Cost: None
 Duration: 1 round
 Effect: As long as you are in the same Zone at the target and haven't been knocked out, you give that target [Protection](#protection).
 Description: Shielding an ally from harm in an unsophisticated way.
 This could represent bodily shielding an ally or similar maneuvers.

-#### Default Strike
-Attack
-Action: Major
-Prerequisites: None
-Range: Melee
-Targets: 1 enemy
-Cost: None
-Damage: x1 (Physical)
-Description: A basic melee attack.
-This can be a straightforward punch or kick, striking with an implement, lashing out with a claw, and so on.

 #### Clutch
 Attack